cloxnu/ConvenientImagePicker/README.md

 ## Release Notes

-the newest version is 0.1.2, `func imageSelectMax(_:, wantToSelectIndex:, wantToSelectImage:)` has been renamed.
+the newest version is 0.2, Add new property `isAnimated`, `customSelectedImage`, `isSupportLandscape`, and so on.
 More information see [Release Notes](ReleaseNotes.md)

 ## Overview